martazvch/rover-lang/doc/spec.md

 ### Entry point

-Each program written in **Rover** must define a `main` function that serves as an entry point.
+Each program written in **Ray** must define a `main` function that serves as an entry point.
-It is planned to have some sort of package manager and a project configuration file that will know where the `main` is so that the project can be launched with `rover run`.
+It is planned to have some sort of package manager and a project configuration file that will know where the `main` is so that the project can be launched with `ray run`.
-You can also give a file path like so: `rover main.rv`.
+You can also give a file path like so: `ray main.ray`.

 Having to define an entry point disallow writting declarative code in file global scope that would be executed each time the file is read/imported.